deccico/adrian2045.com/content/post/avoid-spam-with-multiple-email-aliases.md

 # Limitations

-While I have run successfully this setup for many months I noticed some limitations:
+While I have successfully used this setup for months, I’ve noticed some limitations:

-## Answering to emails
+## Replying to Emails

 In case you need to answer to an email sent to any of your aliases, you would be responding from your main, private email.
 While this might be OK, you can also setup an email service for that particular address in Namecheap.
 While